Astrocytoma prognosis

 Almost 90% of children survive for 5 years or more after surgery.

 The figures for astrocytoma survival are given in 1, 2, 5 and 10 year intervals because doctors use these intervals for research/measuring purposes.
 They are not meant to represent how long a person will past those intervals.
-For example, a patient who is a 5 year survivor might live as long as any other healthy person, depending on their circumstances.
+For example, a person who is a 5 year survivor might live as long as any other healthy person, depending on their circumstances.

 Receiving information about an astrocytoma prognosis